 You probably can’t tell it by the temperature, but fall is calling, and so are brats, bier and a whole lot of art.

-The Dayton Art Institute has released early details about its annual Oktoberfest and events surrounding it.
+It’s time for the Dayton Art Institute’s annual Oktoberfest and events surrounding it.

 The celebration is set for Sept.
 22 to 24 on the grounds of the museum, located at 456 Belmonte Park N. in Dayton.